MILLER ANALOGIES TEST (MAT)

 STUDY GUIDES: Studying for these exams is highly recommended.
 Study guides are available through on-base bookstores as well as Internet sites such as amazon.com, bn.com, or booksamillion.com.
 In addition, for information on computer-based testing, visit kaplan.com.

 - Present the information received during registration along with proof of identification

-- The school code or mailing address to have test score sent to Troy State University.
+- The school code or mailing address to have the test score sent to Troy State University.
 The school code for both the GRE and the GMAT is 1738.